• Product

 • Adobe

-In a hybrid cloud, the cloud infrastructure comprises two or more distinct public or private clouds, bound together by technology that supports data and application portability.
-It provides greater flexibility, portability, and scalability than the other deployment models.
+In a hybrid cloud, the infrastructure comprises two or more distinct public or private clouds bound together by technology-supporting data and application portability.
+This deployment model provides greater flexibility, portability, and scalability than the others.

 Examples of hybrid cloud providers include: